UltravioletFramework/ultraviolet/README.md

 Ultraviolet is a cross-platform, .NET game development framework written in C# and released under the [MIT License](http://opensource.org/licenses/MIT).
 It is heavily inspired by Microsoft's XNA Framework, and is intended to be easy for XNA developers to quickly pick up and start using.
 However, unlike [MonoGame](http://www.monogame.net/) and similar projects, Ultraviolet is not intended to be a drop-in replacement for XNA.
 Its current implementation is written on top of [SDL2](https://www.libsdl.org/) and [OpenGL](https://www.opengl.org/), but its modular design makes it (relatively) easy to re-implement using other technologies if it becomes necessary to do so in the future.

-At present, Ultraviolet officially supports Windows, Linux, Mac OS X, and Android.
-Support for additional platforms will be forthcoming in future releases.
+At present, Ultraviolet officially supports Windows, Linux, macOS, iOS, and Android.

 Some core features of the Ultraviolet Framework: